-If you don’t have OUD and use Suboxone recreationally, you could develop an addiction.
+However, if you don’t have OUD and use Suboxone recreationally, you could develop an addiction.
 Treatment from a qualified team can help you get better.

 How Does Suboxone Work?

+If you take your Suboxone as prescribed, you won’t get high, although you may experience mild euphoria.
 Suboxone intoxication in people with OUD is rare, experts say, and it’s typically caused by one of the following actions:

 - Combining Suboxone with other drugs